bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ```

 This approach will automatically return focus to the trigger element once the modal closes (similar
 to default Bootstrap functionality).
-Other approaches for toggling modal visibility will require
+Other approaches for toggling modal visibility may require
 additional code to implement this accessibility feature.

-See the **Accessibility** section below for details.
+See the [Accessibility](#accessibility) section below for details.

 ### Using `show()`, `hide()`, and `toggle()` component methods